"Serving the entertainment industry for more than three decades"

 He attended The Danube University Krems, earned a Master of Arts degree in Television and Film-Production and pursued a Ph.D.
 Degree in Cinema and Media Studies at the University of Southern California.
 He became the youngest member of the Friars Club of California.
 The Board of Trustees of The American Film Institute recognized Michael Reiseneder for Outstanding Achievement in preserving American Film and Television Heritage.

-"An actor by chance - a producer by profession - a passionate player by belief"
+"A producer by profession - a passionate player by belief"

 MovieScreenMagazine (März 2007)

 Hardly anyone has ever looked at his career in film.
 Why?
 Living and shuttling between continents for almost three decades, he succeeded in keeping an extremely low profile throughout the years.
 In fact, he is a globetrotter, a cosmopolitan, a humanitarian … His private library (considerably above-average in size) reflects his great passion for film, music and the fine arts.
 He has always preferred a position not typical in the omnipresent, glamorous world of entertainment: watching from a distance, learning from the very Best in their trade, transposing profound knowledge into operational and administrative skill.
 On one hand, often called a "Grey Eminence" by people who failed, trying to uncover the true person behind the facade - hence, pretending to know him - on the other hand, a "Patron" by young film entrepreneurs and working professionals inquiring for and receiving advice.

 Having learned the trade from the bottom up - as an editor, cinematographer, author, director and producer - he gladly passes on "nuts and bolts" about the trade, gathered along a tough winding road in rapidly growing and ever-changing global Media.
 His hands-on mentality, instinct and judgment made him to what he is: Someone with rough edges … a no-nonsense professional.